Correlation Between American High and Tax-exempt Fund

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in American High Income Municipal are ranked lower than 4 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly strong technical and fundamental indicators, American High-income is not utilizing all of its potentials.
+Over the last 90 days American High Income Municipal has generated negative risk-adjusted returns adding no value to fund investors.
+In spite of fairly strong technical and fundamental indicators, American High is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Tax Exempt Fund